t>

 How Diseases Affect Trees

-Typical signs of disease include:
+Common signs of disease include:

 • Leaf spots, blotches, or unusual discoloration

-• Gradual dieback of branches in the crown
+• Gradual dieback in the upper canopy

 Damage from Wildlife: A Major Concern for Tree Health

-• Installing motion-activated lights or sprinklers
+• Use motion-activated lights or sprinklers to deter frequent visitors

 Prevention and mitigation strategies include: